Learning Multi-agent Action Coordination via Electing First-move Agent

-\textbf{Weight Generator}.
-Finally, We consider a single-layer feed-forward neural network $f_{WG}$ as a weight generator to output the collection of all agents’ weight, which maps the aggregated feature vector $m_t^i$ to $w_t^i$.
+Finally, a single-layer feed-forward neural network $f_{WG}$ maps the aggregated feature vector $m_t^i$ to the weights $w_t^i$.
 The agent with the largest weight is elected as the first-move agent.
-But using $argmax$ function directly to find the maximum value is not appropriate.
-The $argmax$ function is not differentiable, which means that the gradients will be truncated and cannot be back-propagated from the DQN module to the weight generator sub-module.
-We adopts the Gumbel-Softmax~\cite{JangGP2017Gumbel-Softmax} estimator with an inverse temperature parameter $\beta$ of 1 to generate the weight vector $W_t=\{w_t^1,...,w_t^n\}$ in one-hot tensor format.
+However, the $argmax$ function is not differentiable, which means that the gradients will be truncated and cannot be back-propagated.
+We adopt the Gumbel-Softmax~\cite{JangGP2017Gumbel-Softmax} estimator with an inverse temperature parameter $\beta$ of 1 to generate the weight vector $W_t=\{w_t^1,...,w_t^n\}$.

-The Gumbel-Softmax function enables us to compute gradients of a sample from the categorical distribution.
-Given a categorical distribution with class probabilites $\pi$, we can reparameterize it as: